 Once your doctor has pinpointed the cause and location of your damaged disc, they will choose a treatment program for herniated disc relief.
 Some of the most common herniated disc treatment options include:

 Walking sticks are the perfect way to support your aching back, whether on a hike or casual stroll. ( See Product )

 While some rest is good, too much can hinder your recovery by contributing to weak muscles and stiff joints.
 Try to rest for just 30 minutes at a time before taking a short stroll.
 If you struggle to spend that much time on your feet, consider using walking sticks for added support.

 Hot and Cold Therapy

-A gel ice pack for necks is the best way to recover from uncomfortable spinal injuries. ( See Product at Amazon )
+A gel ice pack for necks is the best way to recover from uncomfortable spinal injuries. ( See Product )